-My laptop was coughing on the big space my movies, anime, tutorials, academic books, and old documents were occupying.
-They were all sitting there without me bothering to use them.
+My laptop has been coughing on the big space my photos, movies, anime, tutorials, academic books, and old documents were occupying.
+They have become permanent residents because I thought they’d important in the future.
 I won’t delete them just in case.

 The same goes for our physical clutter.

-Deep in our guts, if we had the stuff for so long, chances are we don’t need them anymore.
-Our lives were better off without the excess.
-My life did not shatter without my box full of stuff.
+Deep in our guts, if we had the stuff for so long, chances are we don’t need it anymore.
+We can live our lives unencumbered without the box of excess.

-So I got rid half of what was in my basket.
-Into my closet, I did the same.
-It was difficult at first because I had to re-assure myself that I needed a lot of clothes just in case.
-Next thing I know that excuse expired.
-In reality, I needed a few.
-Moving on, I purged half of my clothes, then half of my books.
+So I jettisoned half of my closet.
+It was disarming at first because I had to re-assure myself that I needed a lot of clothes just in case.
+Next thing I know that excuse has expired.
+In reality I only needed a few.

 Purging is the first step.